What is WordPress?

 How is WordPress used at St. Olaf?

-At St. Olaf, we have two installations of WordPress, the first for official college sites and the second for course sites, research projects, event pages, or personal sites for students, faculty, and staff.
-This pages focuses on the use of WordPress for official college sites.
+At St. Olaf we have two installations of WordPress, the first for official college sites and the second for course sites, research projects, event pages, and personal sites for students, faculty, and staff.
+These pages focuses on the use of WordPress for official college sites.